Lancelotbronner/knightos-z80e/Notes.md

 ## Tasks

-- Split the asic into components that communicate via hooks
+- Split the asic into parts that communicate via hooks
 	- [] scheduler (+runloop, +clock_rate, +timers)
 		- find way to hook cpu and devices (link)
 	- [] mmu (+mapping)